passionate-dev7/SealProof/frontend/docs/SUI_INTEGRATION.md

 # Sui Wallet Integration Guide

-This document describes the Sui wallet integration setup for the TruthChain frontend.
+This document describes the Sui wallet integration setup for the SealProof frontend.

 ## Overview